On this page

 - YouTube (https://www.youtube.com/) for sharing video content, including webinars

 - Soundcloud (https://soundcloud.com/user-94237250), iTunes and Apple podcasts to share podcasts.

 - SpeakData (https://www.speakdata.co.nz/) for user interaction data

 Social media sites and third-party websites may store information overseas.
 None of the third-parties have access to any personal information held on our systems.

 How to make a privacy complaint

-If you wish to make a complaint about how we have breached a privacy principle or caused significant harm in relation to your personal information, please contact us in writing with details of your complaint email@example.com.
+If you wish to make a complaint about the management of your personal information, please contact us in writing by sending details of your complaint to email@example.com.